 - Injury prevention so you do not lose your active lifestyle in the future

-- Other safe, effective exercises to optimize your mobility
+- Other safe, effective techniques to optimize your mobility

-Missouri Revised Statute §334.506 states that you need a prescription to attend physical therapy appointments, so it’s necessary to speak to your Hopewell, MO primary care physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our licensed physical and occupational therapists work alongside your primary care physician to make sure your treatment plan is safe for your condition.
+Missouri Revised Statute §334.506 states that you need a prescription to attend physical therapy appointments, so you need to reach out to your Hopewell, MO primary care physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
+Our knowledgeable physical and occupational therapists form a team with your primary care physician to make sure you are getting the care that is safe for your condition.

 Hopewell, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for Hopewell, MO residents by implementing proven treatment plans catered to your injury, pain level, age, and desired activity level.
-Do not wait to get back to the activities you love and a pain-free life.
-Make an appointment online or find the location nearest you.
+A healthy shoulder is important to not only living our every day life, but to doing the things we love.
+At Axes, we focus on patient results for our Hopewell, MO clients by developing evidence-backed treatment plans based on your injury, pain level, age, and the activities you want to get back to.
+You do not have to delay in getting back to the activities you love and a pain-free life.
+Make an appointment through our website or reach out to our location nearest you.